bestbat/Homura/README.md

 # Usage :computer:

-The Homura GUI can be opened via the commandline `Homura` but also via a shortcut (if you have Homura allowed to create one).
+Homura was created for the gui usage in the first place, the gui can be opened via the commandline `Homura` but also via a shortcut (if you have Homura allowed to create one).

 For terminal fans there are also some fast commands: